thatslifescience/github_dev/_posts/2017-09-25-Crap-you-didnt-really-need-to-know-JDrake.md

  image_fullwidth: howitworks-header.jpg
 image:
  thumb: jdrake_thumb.jpg
-teaser:  How do you count an animal you can’t see, hear, or find?
-By its poo of course!
+teaser:  "How do you count an animal you can’t see, hear, or find?
+By its poo of course!"
 source-id: 1S2k2P4AjuXZykzY8AAhKyEoiGVjUP40KHgRmRpOlrgQ
 published: true
 ---